Macrometacorp/docs/docs/streams/kafka_on_gdn/kafka-java-client.md

 }
 ```

-Make sure that you close your consumer when you do not need it.
+Verify that you close your consumer when you do not need it.

 ```java
 consumer.close();